 A data frame containing the original binary matrix output from the

 An integer specifying the minimum size for a gene set to be included in the analysis and plots.
 Default is 2.
-Only genes with at least this number of occurrences are included in the plots.
+Only marker combinations with at least this number of occurrences are included in the plots.

 - order